Chicken Katsu Recipe

 - Use a Wire Rack for Draining: Instead of paper towels, use a wire rack to drain the chicken.
 This promotes better airflow and results in crispier fried chicken.

-- Can I freeze this Chicken Katsu recipe?
 Yes!
-Deep fry the chicken and then let it cool down.
-Afterward, Place it in an airtight container and freeze it for up to 2 months.
+Let the chicken cool at room temperature, then place it in an airtight container and freeze it for up to 2 months.
 I suggest using parchment paper between the slices to ensure they don’t stick.

 How to Serve Chicken Katsu